List of Neighbours characters introduced in 2002: Marc Lambert

 Marc was brought up within a wealthy family and he did not have to work hard for the things in his life.
 When the Lambert's purchase Lassiter's Hotel, Marc takes over the job of assistant manager and he spends his first days scouting the local businesses to see if they can work in a partnership together.
-Marc meets Stephanie Scully when she parks her motobike in his space and he meets her again in The Coffee Shop when they both go to get a drink.
+Marc meets Stephanie Scully when she parks her motorbike in his space and he meets her again in The Coffee Shop when they both go to get a drink.
 They bump into each other again and Steph accuses Marc of following her, they get their phones mixed up and are forced to meet up and swap them back.
 Marc asks Steph to go for a drink, she turns him down, but she later notices him in the pub and goes over to talk to him.
 They agree to start afresh and they eventually go on a date together.
 Marc takes her away on a business trip to Hong Kong and they fall in love.
 Marc suddenly proposes and Steph accepts.
 Marc introduces her to his parents, John (Barry O'Connor) and Chloe (Stephanie Daniel), and they immediately dislike Steph and vow to stop the engagement.
 Marc starts getting close to Steph's sister, Felicity (Holly Valance), who works at Lassiter's.
 Marc knows who Felicity is, but she had not met Steph's new boyfriend.
 When she finally meets Marc, she is shocked as she had begun to develop feelings for him.
 Marc and Felicity end up kissing and Felicity tries to avoid Marc, so she does not ruin Steph's happiness.